ovidijusku/portfolio/README.md

 ## My "wannabe programmer" portfolio

-*"Random quote about learning importance in life"* /R. Randonomous/

 Hi there!
 I'm new to programming and I am keen to dig deeper into Python (such libraries as Pandas, Numpy).
 I will put my recent projects inside this repository.
 Projects will be represented in Jupyter Notebooks.

 You can always message me via [LinkedIn](https://www.linkedin.com/in/ovidijus-kuzminas).